WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • No control over what features get removed

-When I first started using WordPress in 2012, the only way to input content was in the native dashboard then use CSS to design the look of the website.
+When I started using WordPress in 2012, the only way to input content was in the native dashboard, and then I used CSS to design the website's look.

-In 2014 the first page builder came out.
-I remember there was a lot of agonizing in the WP community…is it considered cheating to use a page builder instead of writing CSS?
+The first page builder came out in 2014.
+I remember there being a lot of agonizing in the WP community about whether using a page builder instead of writing CSS was considered cheating.

 What Elementor Pro looks like when working on a page design